BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/dataset.rst

 **Meta-features** are features made using the measured features.
 For example BMI is a feature made from weight and height.
-PCA vectors are features based on alll features.
+PCA vectors are features based on all features.

 --------------------------------------------
 Data exploration
 --------------------------------------------

-**Data validation** means that you should show all known relations shown in the literature is present in your data.
-For example if a gene has been highly associated with case studies, you should observe the same pattern in your data.
+Explore the data to validate your data and potentially find new patterns. **Data validation** means that you should show known relations shown in the literature is present in your data.
+For example if a gene has been highly associated with your case studies, you should observe the same pattern in your data.
 Or if you have blood pressure and heart disease, they should be correlated.
-In addition you should show your data is representative of the real population.
-For example if working on samples from USA and you have an obesity feature (not label) you should make sure that the ratio of obese people is comparable to the ratio in USA.
+In addition you should show your data is **representative** of the real population.
+For example if you are working on samples from USA and you have an obesity feature (not label) you should make sure that the ratio of obese people is comparable to the ratio in USA.
 Or if the ratio of female to male is about 50%.

+Draw many plots.
+Show how the features are distributed and how you expect them to be.
+Show your data is balanced (e.g. female and male have the same ratio) and if not be aware of the imbalance (for example rare diseases).
+The probability distributions in your data can result in misinterpretation.

+In order to validate your data you can look for correlations between numeric features and associations between nominal features.
+The known relations in the literature should be validated by your data.
+You might find new relations and associations which can further be studied.

 Let's look at an example on as subset of features patients with diabetes type 2.